 It’s very possible to have your reading glasses equipped with a blue light coating.
 This gives you the best of both worlds.
 Having computer reading glasses will not only solve the problem of straining to read up-close but also protects your eyes by limiting blue light exposure.

-Reading glasses with blue blockers are perfect for when you’re on your phone, tablet, or laptop.
+Reading glasses with blue light filtering lenses are perfect for when you’re on your phone, tablet, or laptop.
 However, because the blue light coating is unnoticeable, you can enjoy the convenience of your reading glasses even when you’re not in front of a screen.

 Ready to give them a try?
-Shop our selection of reading glasses and choose to add blue light blockers during checkout.
+Shop our selection of reading glasses and choose to add blue light filtering lenses during checkout.
 You deserve the gift of clear, comfortable and stylish sight.